 Support is provided with course related costs such as books, equipment kits & uniform, travel costs, art materials, trips, miscellaneous fees, resit exam fees, UCAS fees, meals, work experience costs etc.

-Further Education - Free College Meals are available for students aged 16-18, 19 and over with an EHC Plan, aged 19 and continuing onto year 2 of a two-year course.
+Tap & Eat Meals Scheme - a free lunch is available for the students timetabled days.
+Students need to be aged 16-18, 19 and over with an EHC Plan, aged 19 and continuing onto year 2 of a two-year course.
 Students or their parents need to be in receipt of a means tested benefit such as Income Support, Job Seekers Allowance, Employment Support Allowance, Pension Credit, or receive Child Tax Credit with a household income of under £16,190.

 Care to Learn